Welcome to the Los Angeles Free Press!

 When Humphrey spearheaded the Ecological Action movement, he took aim at the issues.
 Now, those who are influenced by America’s insidious money-machine take aim at people like him.

 It’s imperative to include money in our Climate Change discourse because it perpetuates Earth’s destruction.
 It isn’t just about remembering your renewable bags or drinking from a glass water bottle daily – it’s about getting involved and demanding change, political or otherwise, as if your life (and those of your future grandkids) depends on it: because it does.

-[Ed.’s Note: Ivy graduated with distinction from California State University Monterey Bay with a degree in Humanities and Communications (For gosh sakes, it’s a double concentration in writing and rhetoric and pre-law, and as her senior project persuaded the University to change its code of conduct, we’re guessing she aced her finals.
-In fact, she does have a Masters Degree in American Jurisprudence.)
-Just an additional note… these are her credentials that are applicable to this piece, we’ll surely tout her the rest as she writes on other subjects.]
+[Ed.’s Note: Ivy graduated with distinction from California State University Monterey Bay with a degree in Humanities and Communications, and, as her senior project persuaded the University to change its code of conduct.
+She also has a Masters Degree in American Jurisprudence.
+And we’ll surely note her other credentials as she writes on other subjects.]